artsy/artsy.github.io/_posts/2018-10-23-artsy-auth.md

 We use a similar approach here at Artsy.
 We've got dozens of applications, some outward-facing, some internal only.
 If every single application had to handle its own authentication then we'd have user objects stored all over the place and we'd be constantly trying to figure out if User 123 on service A is the same person as User 321 on service B, etc, right?
 So instead we delegate authentication to a single core service, Gravity.
-Gravity is the canonical source of truth for user information, and that includes authentication logic.
+Gravity is Artsy's core API, and therefore is the canonical source of truth for user information.

 So at a high level, OAuth works like this: